braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Rejection of Cyclic Graphs based on Pre-Geometric Constraints**]

-  - Every graph that contains a directed cycle of length greater than or equal to 3 receives exclusion from candidacy for the vacuum state $G_0$.
+Every graph containing a directed cycle of length greater than or equal to 3 is excluded from candidacy for the vacuum state $G_0$.
+This exclusion is mandated by the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1), which reserves the creation of geometric quanta exclusively for the dynamical evolution process and prohibits pre-existing geometry.

-  - The exclusion applies to all such graphs in the universal discourse set $\mathcal{D}$.

 ### 3.2.2.1 Proof: Cyclic Exclusion {#3.2.2.1}

-:::tip[**Formal Verification of the Incompatibility of Cycles with the Vacuum Axioms**]
+:::tip[**Formal Verification of the Incompatibility of Cycles with Vacuum Axioms via Constructibility Analysis**]

-The Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) mandates that the vacuum state remains strictly pre-geometric.
+The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) mandates that the vacuum state remains strictly pre-geometric.
 The vacuum state must possess infinite girth.
 The vacuum state must contain no metric structure whatsoever.
 Any directed cycle of length greater than or equal to 3 constitutes a closed geometric structure.
 This closed geometric structure encloses irreducible area.

-The Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) explicitly designates directed 3-cycles as the sole minimal quanta of spatial area.
+The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) explicitly designates directed 3-cycles as the sole minimal quanta of spatial area.

-The Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) permits the creation of such quanta exclusively through the controlled action of the rewrite rule during the dynamical evolution process.
+The Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) permits the creation of such quanta exclusively through the controlled action of the rewrite rule during the dynamical evolution process.

 The presence of any cycle of length greater than or equal to 3 in the initial state would imply that geometry pre-exists the dynamical mechanism that the theory defines to generate it.
-This pre-existence directly contradicts the Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1).
+This pre-existence directly contradicts the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1).

-Furthermore, the General Cycle Decomposition [(§2.4.1)](#2.4.1) demonstrates that cycles of length greater than 3 remain dynamically reducible to compositions of 3-cycles in evolving states.
+Furthermore, the General Cycle Decomposition [(§2.4.1)](axioms#2.4.1) demonstrates that cycles of length greater than 3 remain dynamically reducible to compositions of 3-cycles in evolving states.
 In the static vacuum state, however, no dynamical reduction mechanism operates.
 Any such cycle would therefore remain irreducible in the initial state.
-This irreducibility violates the primitive status that the Axiom of Geometric Constructibility [(§2.3.1)](#2.3.1) assigns exclusively to controlled 3-cycles.
+This irreducibility violates the primitive status that the Axiom of Geometric Constructibility [(§2.3.1)](axioms#2.3.1) assigns exclusively to controlled 3-cycles.

-Finally, the Acyclic Effective Causality [(§2.7.1)](#2.7.1) requires that the effective influence relation $\le$ forms a strict partial order on the entire vertex set.
+Finally, the Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1) requires that the effective influence relation $\le$ forms a strict partial order on the entire vertex set.
 The strict partial order forbids cycles in mediated paths of length greater than or equal to 2 with strictly increasing timestamps.
 Any cycle of length greater than or equal to 3 induces such a forbidden mediated cycle in the effective influence relation.

 The multiple independent violations force the exclusion of all graphs containing cycles of length greater than or equal to 3.